 Many young people have problems getting help from the council or are sent from one department to another.
 If this happens, contact an advice centre immediately.
 A housing adviser can negotiate with the council on your behalf and make sure that you get what you are entitled to.

 Use Shelter's advice services directory to find a face-to-face adviser near you.

 Social services will have to assess your needs to decide what help you are entitled to.
 If you have nowhere else to stay, they should provide accommodation for you while they do this.

 The law doesn't say exactly what help social services should give you.
 It will depend on your personal situation, what is available in your area and how much it costs.

-- money for a deposit and/or rent in advance
+- money for a tenancy deposit

 - help with finding training or employment

-- help with drug and/or alcohol problems
+- help with drug or alcohol problems

 - friendship and support